arekbee/freeflora.net/README.md

 rsn_pairwise=CCMP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using another driver, change it for example: *driver=nl80211*
+If you are using another driver, you have to change it, for example: *driver=nl80211*

-Change the **wpa_passphrase** setting and keep it in your mind.
+It's important to change the **wpa_passphrase** setting and keep it in your mind.

-Adjust other settings if you know what you are doing.
+Adjust a setting if you know what you are doing.

 Don't forget to set the new configuration file for the access point: